 The son of a journeyman carpenter, Matt Kent has taken to the carpentry trade himself, which has been somewhat of a homecoming.
 Spending the majority of his adult life as an accomplished photographer, Matt now owns and operates Kent Made, LLC with his father, Richard.
 Specializing in custom stair installations and fine trim carpentry, Matt spends most of his time either in front of a saw blade or behind a finish nail gun.
 And, oh how sweet it is.
 We appreciate Matt’s penchant for quickly getting to the point of whether or not a tool performs as needed, and whether new features are helpful…or just gimmicks.

 A veteran woodworking author with nine books, Ernie Conover has many videos and hundreds of articles to his credit.
-Ernie is also a lathe designer, having developed his own lathe and worked on the designs of the Nova and the Powermatic 3520b.
+Ernie has also designed lathes, having developed his own lathe and worked on the designs of the Nova and the Powermatic 3520b.
 His work has received numerous awards and has been the subject of several one-man shows.
 He lectures widely for clubs, trade show groups and woodworking stores and is frequently called upon as a consultant and expert witness in the woodworking field.
-When not writing, lecturing or consulting, he is active in providing academic oversight and teaching at Conover Workshops—a craft school founded by the Conover family.
+When not writing, lecturing or consulting, Ernie provides academic oversight and teaching at Conover Workshops—a craft school founded by the Conover family.